 - For a handy checklist of required documents, click here.

 - Be at least 15 years old.

 - Pass a vision test.

-- Pass a knowledge exam either through driver’s education, online, or at any Pinellas County Tax Collector locations except the South County office on 66th Street in St. Petersburg and the Courthouse location in downtown Clearwater.
+- Pass a knowledge exam either through driver’s education, online, or at any Pinellas County Tax Collector locations except the Courthouse in downtown Clearwater.
 In-office knowledge exams have a 60-minute time limit and are limited to two attempts per day.
 At Tax Collector offices, the first attempted knowledge exam costs $6.25.
 Subsequent tests are $10.00 plus a $6.25 service fee per attempt.
 Many of the test questions are situational, meaning you must apply your driving knowledge to the questions.
 We strongly suggest studying the Florida driver handbooks, which are available online and in iBooks.

 - Have one parent or legal guardian present or have their signature on the Parental Consent Form if under age 18.

 - Have the signature of one parent or legal guardian on the Parent Proctoring Form if the knowledge exam was taken online.